apigee/apigee-access/README.md

     var customCache = apigee.getCache('MyCustomCache',
       { resource: 'MyCustomrResource'} );

 To use a cache, call "getCache".
-This takes an optional argument -- if it is called with no parameter, it returns a default cache.
-You can also specify the name of a "cache resource," which is something that you can create using the Apigee API.
-If the cache does not exist, it will be created.
+This takes a name, and an optional configuration object.

-When accessing or creating a cache, you can also pass an object as the second parameter.
-It may contain the following optional parameters:
+The configuration object may be empty, or it may contain the following optional parameters:

 * resource: The name of an Apigee "cache resource" where the data should be stored.
-Cache resources are configured using the Apigee API.
+Cache resources are used to fine-tune memory allocation and other cache parameters.
+These are configured using the Apigee API.
 If not specified, a default resource will be used.
+If the cache resource does not exist, then an error will be thrown.
 * scope: Specifies whether cache entries are prefixed to prevent collisions.
 Valid values are "global", "application," and "exclusive".
 These are defined below.